decodableco/examples/flink-learn/3-array-agg/README.md

-# Flink Kafka and Kafka Upsert Demo
+# Array Aggregation with Flink SQL

+This demo shows how to aggregate the contents of arrays with Flink SQL, using the built-in function `JSON_ARRAYAGG()`, as well as a user-defined function for emitting a fully type-safe data structure.
-This demo shows how to use Flink's [Apache Kafka SQL Connector](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/kafka/) and the [Upsert Kafka SQL Connector](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/upsert-kafka/) together with the [Postgres CDC connector for Apache Flink](https://ververica.github.io/flink-cdc-connectors/master/content/connectors/postgres-cdc.html), based on [Debezium](https://debezium.io/).
+It uses the [Upsert Kafka SQL Connector](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/upsert-kafka/) together with the [Postgres CDC connector for Apache Flink](https://ververica.github.io/flink-cdc-connectors/master/content/connectors/postgres-cdc.html), based on [Debezium](https://debezium.io/).
 [Redpanda](https://redpanda.com/) is used as a data streaming platform.

 ## Prerequisites